impel-intelligence/dippy-bittensor-subnet/README.md

     --logging.trace
 ```

+Please note that this validator will call the model validation service hosted by the dippy subnet owners.
+If you wish to run the model validation service locally, please follow the instructions below.

 ### Running the model evaluation API (Optional)

 Starting a validator using your local validator API requires starting validator with `--use-local-validation-api` flag.